am20dipi/JS-advanced-concepts/JS-FOUNDATION/JavaScriptEngine.md

 No - because nowadays we use compilers to further translate and optimize our code.

 Depends on implementation of JavaScript -- sometimes the code can only be compiled, only be interpreted or BOTH!

+## JavaScript is a SINGLE-THREADED Language

+Only one set of instructions are executed at a time!

+A language that only has one (1) callstack is a single-threaded language.

+Single-threaded === you can only put more food in your mouth when you are done chewing the current food in your mouth.

+JavaScript is SYNCHRONOUS -- one thing happens at a time!

+## What Problems Do We See With Synchronous Code?

+1. Slow; less efficient runtimes
+2. A lot of executions lined up in the stack => more memory being used
+3. Cannot do multiple executions at the same time
+4. Difficult for long-running tasks